Your Children's Future

-There is nothing worse for your children then living in an environment where there is resentment because they have become an added financial and physical burden on their guardian’s family.
-It is important to ensure that you have provided sufficiently for their living expenses, education, hobbies and medical expenses.
+There is nothing worse for your children than living in an environment where there is resentment because they have become an added financial and physical burden on their guardian’s family.
+It is important to ensure that you have provided sufficient for their living expenses, education, hobbies, and medical expenses.

-If your child has special needs or disability that makes it difficult for the guardian to take care of them, then ensure sufficient money to cater for those needs.
+If your child has special needs or disability that makes it difficult for the guardian to take care of them, then ensure sufficient money to cater to those needs.

 4. Decide When is the Right Age to Distribute Your Children’s Inheritance